-Check out the following estimates on what Georgia drivers with low credit scores may have to pay for auto insurance.
+Check out the above estimates on what Georgia drivers with low credit scores may have to pay for auto insurance.

 Improving your credit score takes time, but it can be done.
 Making timely payments, keeping your credit card utilization rates down and using credit responsibly can help raise your score.

 The Georgia Department of Driver Services requires residents aged 64 and older to pass a vision screening test each time they renew their license.
-Want to learn more about getting cheap car insurance for seniors in Georgia?
-Check out MoneyGeek’s guide on car insurance for seniors.
+There are other car insurance basics for seniors to be aware of, like choosing a safe vehicle and enrolling in a safe driving course.

 Georgia uses a graduated driver's license program for drivers aged 18 and younger.
 The Teenage and Adult Driving Responsibility Act (TADRA) was passed in response to the high number of fatal vehicle crashes involving young drivers in Georgia.
 The program provides a way for teens to gain experience driving under the safest conditions and avoiding high-risk situations.

 To graduate from a learner's permit to an intermediate license in Georgia, you must complete at least 40 hours of supervised driving, including at least six hours at night.
 If you want to get your intermediate license at age 16, you must complete a driver education course approved by the Department of Driver Services.
 Anyone under age 18 who wants a driver's license must also be enrolled in school.